 From the street, it’s hard to tell what Black Bottle is.
 A line-drawn jellyfish hovers in a neon halo, casting a white glow over the pair of tables on the terrace veranda.
 You have to approach the small plaque to read the words, “Wine Bar, Cave á Manger, European Small Plates”.
 In France, it’s called a cave á manger.
 In Venice, cicchetti and in Spain, a tapas bar.

-Black Bottle doesn’t have a menu.
 Order from the display fridge; whatever items from the day’s offering take your fancy.
-Think pickled mushrooms and chewy baby octopus with fennel seeds served in small glass jars.
+It might be charcoal beef ribs, a bowl of linguine or chewy baby octopus with fennel seeds served in small glass jars.
 A rillette made from slow-cooked rabbit is smeared on crunchy slices of toasted sourdough.

 There are cured meats hanging from the ceiling, cheeses, an assortment of delicately pickled things in jars and market-fresh seafood, ready for a quick flash on the konro, a Japanese ceramic barbeque.